itsDigvijaysing/What-I-Learned/IITH/Foundations of Machine Learning.md

 - **Model Parameters**: Weights and biases in models.
 - **Dimensionality Reduction**: Techniques like PCA use eigenvalues and eigenvectors to reduce the number of features.
 - **Transformations**: Used for operations like scaling, rotation, and projection.

+# FoML - 02

+- Training is the process of making the system able to learn.
+-